-Videoconferencing is employed regularly as a vehicle for improving direct communications between Board members and regional office adjudication personnel.
-It has demonstrated great potential as a practical way to conduct training and information exchanges between BVA and the field on topics such as remand reasons, VA's "duty to assist" requirements, determining secondary service connection, and evaluating the adequacy of medical examinations for claim adjudication purposes, among others.
+Videoconferencing is also employed regularly as a vehicle for improving direct communications between Board members and regional office adjudication personnel.
+It has demonstrated great potential as a practical way to conduct seminar and information exchanges between BVA and the field on topics such as remand reasons, VA's "duty to assist" requirements, determining secondary service connection, and evaluating the adequacy of medical exams for claim adjudication purposes, among others.
 Anecdotal feedback regarding these sessions has been overwhelmingly positive.
-This type of regularly occurring training and two-way communication provides a real-time alternative to the more typical classroom training environment, allowing "face to face" information exchanges without the cost or, more importantly, the time required for travel to and from geographically distant locations.
+This type of seminar and two-way communication provides a real-time alternative to the more typical classroom environment, allowing "face to face" information exchanges without the cost or, more importantly, the time required for travel to and from geographically distant locations.
+With videoconferencing, Board members are able to move down the hall, literally, instead of traveling across the country to conduct hearings or seminars.

 Videoconferenced hearings save time and expense for appellants and reduce travel time for Board members.
-The Board and the Veterans Benefits Administration also use videoconferencing as an effective way to conduct training and information exchanges.
+The Board and the Veterans Benefits Administration also use videoconferencing as an effective way to conduct seminar and information exchanges.

-BVA's effective use of videoconferencing technology was acknowledged during FY 1998 by the General Services Administration, which presented Achievement Awards to four Board employees for their "outstanding achievement implementing cost effective use of video teleconferencing to conduct nationwide long distance appellate hearings and training for the Board of Veterans' Appeals."
+The Board's effective use of videoconferencing technology was acknowledged during FY 1998, by the General Services Administration, who presented an award for outstanding achievement and implementation of cost effective use of video teleconferencing to conduct nationwide long distance appellate hearings and seminars between Board members and regional office personnel.

 The success of the Department's efforts to improve the timeliness and efficiency of appeals processing was demonstrated in June 1998, with the end of the appeals "case callup" procedure.
-Under the callup arrangement, which had been in effect since February 1994 as a result of the then growing backlog of appeals awaiting review by the Board, claims folders for docketed appeals were retained by field offices until BVA requested their transfer to the Board.
+Under the callup arrangement, which had been in effect since February 1994, as a result of the then growing backlog of appeals awaiting review by the Board, claims folders for docketed appeals were retained by field offices until BVA requested their transfer to the Board.
 Retaining claims folders at VA field offices afforded appellants access to their files during the long waiting period that existed between the time their appeals were certified in the field as ready for BVA's review and the time the Board could actually review them.
 The improvements in productivity and timeliness of the past several years markedly reduced the appeals backlog and rendered the callup procedure unnecessary.
-The number of cases awaiting review by the Board has been reduced from more than 60,000 at the end of FY 1996 to 21,013 at the end of FY 1998.
+The number of cases awaiting review by the Board has been reduced from more than 60,000 at the end of FY 1996 to 20,000 at the end of FY 1999.

-Also in FY 1998, the Board began an Activity Based Costing (ABC) analysis, which involves the development a business model capable of identifying the precise cost of each of BVA's work process components.
-This model will enable BVA to conduct actual and hypothetical trend analyses, as well as produce meaningful reports on the cost of specific work activities.
+Also in FY 1999, the Board expanded an Activity Based Costing (ABC) analysis, which involves the development of a business model capable of identifying the precise cost of each of BVA's work process components.
+This model enables BVA to conduct actual and hypothetical trend analyses, as well as produce meaningful reports on the cost of specific work activities.
 In addition to improving the Board's ability to fulfill its own management information needs, this continuing ABC analysis will help the Board comply with requirements of the Chief Financial Officer Act, Government Performance and Results Act, Government Management Results Act, National Performance Review, and the Federal Accounting Standards Advisory Board.

-Although it became effective shortly after the close of FY 1998, the adoption by the Board and VBA of a system-wide appeals timeliness measure warrants discussion in this year's report, as the measure represents an important new yardstick for evaluating the timeliness of appeals processing.
-This new measure, called "appeals resolution time," is defined as the average length of time it takes the Department to process an appeal from the date a claimant files a Notice of Disagreement (NOD) until a case is resolved, including resolution at a regional office or by issuance of a final, non-remand, decision by the Board.
+During FY 1999 the Board and VBA continued to refine the system-wide appeals timeliness measure, adopted in FY 1998, which represents an important yardstick for evaluating the timeliness of appeals processing.
+This measure, called "appeals resolution time," is defined as the average length of time it takes the Department to process an appeal from the date a claimant files a Notice of Disagreement (NOD) until a case is resolved, including resolution at a regional office or by issuance of a final, non-remand, decision by the Board.